Ziang-Lu/Database-Learning-Notes/1-Relational Database/3-Python DB-API/Python DB-API.md

 **Python DB-API is NOT a particular Python library.**

-**Python DB-API is an API standard that different Python libraries with different DB systems must follow, to let your code connect to the different underlying DBs**
+**Python DB-API is an API standard that different Python libraries (drivers) with different DB systems must follow, to let your code connect to the different underlying DBs**

 e.g., Python DB-API specifies <u>which functions you should call</u> to connect to a DB, send queries, and get results, <u>regardless of the actual DB system</u>.